-IDC's HR, Talent and Learning Strategies and Services research explores competitive, end-user, and technology trends in attracting and developing talent, supporting workforce administration, and measuring and optimizing talent management.
+IDC's Modern HR Strategies and Opportunities research explores competitive, end-user, and technology trends in attracting and developing talent, supporting workforce administration, and measuring and optimizing talent management.
 This research helps providers make informed decisions that align with market needs, understand and respond to competitors' moves, form partnerships, and leverage emerging technologies.
 This research also helps HR decision makers identify the top trends and differentiate among the crowded field of HR suppliers when making buying plans.

 - Talent management strategies, software, and services